 Welcome to the Department of Biomedical Engineering at the University of Connecticut!

-The goal of our department is to rigorously educate our students in diverse fields of biomedical engineering that build on a strong foundation in engineering, mathematics and biology, and to include a core competency in a specific area of bioengineering.
+The goal of our department is to rigorously educate our students in diverse fields of biomedical engineering by building on a strong foundation in engineering, mathematics, and biology, and to include a core competency in a specific area of bioengineering.
 Particular focus is given to in-depth education in the biological and engineering concepts underlying physiological processes.
-The principal means of accomplishing this goal is through a comprehensive, interdisciplinary curriculum, which begins with a critical understanding of engineering, mathematics, chemistry, physics and biology, building towards succeeding in biomedical research and development.
+The principal means of accomplishing this goal is through a comprehensive, interdisciplinary curriculum, which begins with a critical understanding of engineering, mathematics, chemistry, physics, and biology, building towards succeeding in biomedical research and development.

 The BME Department at UConn was formed in 2012, after the initiation of a BME graduate program in 1965; the undergraduate program was implemented in Fall 2001.
-The BME department has a highly qualified and motivated faculty dedicated to teaching, research and service with exceptionally close interfaculty relations.
-There are currently 29 Core faculty members.
-Our goal is to significantly grow the faculty in the next few years.
-This will be aided by a new building where BME will inhabit 12,000 sq. ft. of new research space on the Storrs campus and 6000 sq. ft. of completely renovated space at UConn Health on the Farmington campus.
+The BME department has a highly qualified and motivated faculty dedicated to teaching, research, and service with exceptionally close interfaculty relations.
+There are currently 44 Core faculty members.
+The department has hired eight new faculty in the past three years.
+Our faculty members’ research on the Storrs campus is now conducted in a new building where BME inhabits 12,000 sq. ft. of research space.
+Faculty also have 6,000 sq. ft. of completely renovated space at UConn Health on the Farmington campus.
 Additionally, BME-Storrs will continue to occupy the Bronwell building, which provides both undergraduate teaching and faculty research laboratories.

-We are in an exciting time as UConn is in the midst of an impressive growth initiative, backed by more than a billion dollars in Next Generation Connecticut and Bioscience Connecticut.
-These initiatives will significantly enhance research, innovation and entrepreneurship generating long term economic growth and bringing UConn recognition as a top public research university.
+We are in an exciting time, as UConn is in the midst of impressive growth backed by more than a billion dollars from Next Generation Connecticut and Bioscience Connecticut.
+These initiatives will significantly enhance research, innovation, and entrepreneurship, generating long term economic growth and bringing UConn recognition as a top public research university.
 As a part of Bioscience Connecticut, UConn has partnered with The Jackson Laboratory for Genomic Medicine which will foster closer research collaborations with BME faculty at Storrs and the UConn Health Farmington campus.

-As part of these initiatives, the BME Department will be recruiting new faculty at Storrs once the new building becomes available in less than 2 years, and is currently seeking a permanent chair at Farmington, who will recruit additional faculty to the Farmington campus.
-These initiatives will help to further expand our expertise, build on existing core competencies, and help forge stronger partnerships with the UConn Health Science Center, The Jackson Laboratory for Genomic Medicine, and across departments at Storrs.
+The above-noted initiatives and recent faculty recruitment will help to further expand our expertise, build on existing core competencies, and help forge stronger partnerships with the UConn Health Science Center, The Jackson Laboratory for Genomic Medicine, and across departments at Storrs.

-Dr. Chon is excited to be back at UConn as an inaugural Department Chair at Storrs; he received a BS degree in Electrical Engineering from UConn in mid 80s.
-Dr. A. Jon Goldberg, the Interim Chair of BME at the UConn Health Farmington campus shares the excitement over the current opportunities.
-They both look forward to leading the BME Department during this time of growth driven by the State of Connecticut and UConn’s own initiatives, and hope to significantly enhance educational programs, help forge stronger partnerships between the UConn campuses, and to grow the department into a top-ranked program in the country.
+I am excited to be back at UConn as the inaugural Department Chair; I received a BS degree in Electrical Engineering from UConn in the mid ’80s.
+I look forward to leading the BME Department during this time of growth driven by the State of Connecticut and UConn’s own initiatives, and hope to significantly enhance educational programs, help forge stronger partnerships between the UConn campuses, and grow the department into a top-ranked program in the country.